jstoops/product-pricing-agent/README.md

 #### Step 1: Preparing the Data

+Prepare our data for fine-tuning in JSONL (JSON Lines) format and upload to OpenAI.

 OpenAI expects data in JSONL format: rows of JSON each containing messages in the usual prompt format.

     {"messages" : [{"role": "system", "content": "You estimate prices..."}]}